ss16318/deep_learning_genetic_mutations/README.md

 2. Run the *Data_Prep* file, which processes the data and saves it in the *Processed_Data* folder.
 3. Now you can run any other file in the repo.

+NB.
+Code was developed on *Google Drive*, therefore code regarding drive mounting and file paths is set accordinly.

 ## File Descriptions
 - **EDA.ipynb** gives summary statistics of distributions between some of the following: samples with/without the mutation, the centers from which the sample was collected, the patients and the sample zooms.
 - **Logistic_Regression.ipynb** creates baseline logistic regression models that make validation and test predictions.
 The test predictions are stored in the *Predictions* folder (these can be uploaded to the [Challenge Page](https://challengedata.ens.fr/participants/challenges/98/)) to get an AUC score.